carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 Follow the process below to acquire and install your Cloudformation templates:

+### 2.1 Provide information

-**Provide information**: A Gitpod account manager will ask for information needed to generate the CloudFormation template that will be used to bootstrap the infrastructure for your Gitpod instance.
+A Gitpod account manager will ask for information needed to generate the CloudFormation template that will be used to bootstrap the infrastructure for your Gitpod instance.
 See [Networking and Data flows](/docs/gitpod-dedicated/reference/networking-data-flows) for general guidance and requirements on which services Gitpod needs to be able to route to. <br/>The information required depends on the choice of networking mode:

 <details class="ml-4">
 <summary class="text-body text-p-medium mt-micro">All Private Networking Mode</summary>